Balamaloth/FUTURE-GADGET-EXPO-2025/README.md

 <h3> “Where Innovation Meets Tomorrow”</h3>

 The Future Gadget Expo 2025 website is a fully responsive, static site built using HTML5 and CSS3.
-It serves as a digital platform to showcase — highlighting event details,home , about , speakers, schedules, gallery, contact and registration.  <hr>
+It serves as a digital platform to showcase — highlighting event details <p  style="color:red;"> ,home , about , speakers, schedules, gallery, contact and registration. </p>  <hr>

 <h2> 🖥️ Live Preview </h2>